 Walden lies at the edge of Concord, Mass., where Thoreau lived most of his life.
 He didn't earn much from his books, and helped support himself by his family's pencil business and by surveying, which he taught himself.
 He created the first accurate survey of Walden Pond, 'before the ice broke up, early in '46, with compass and chain and sounding line.'

-What is now known as Thoreau's Cove is marked 'D' in the map above and his cabin site is marked 'House.'
+What people now call Thoreau's Cove is marked 'D' in the map above and his cabin site is marked 'House.'

 The Fitchburg Railroad opened to Fitchburg in March 1845.
 In Walden, Thoreau wrote: